benedict-96/Cemracs2023/paper/src/results.md

 [^2]: The implementation of these architectures in `GeometricMachineLearning.jl` supports parallel computation on GPU.

-## Why does regular attention fail?
+## Why Does Regular Attention Fail?

 M[fig:Validation3d]m(@latex) shows, that the standard transformer fails to predict the time evolution of the system correctly.
 The reason behind this could be that it is not sufficiently restrictive, i.e., the matrix which is made up of the three columns in the output of the transformer (see M[eq:StandardTransformerOutput]m(@latex)) does not have full rank (i.e. is not invertible); a property that the volume-preserving transformer has by construction.
 We observe that the "trajectory 1" and "trajectory 4" seem to merge at some point, as if there were some kind of attractor in the system.
 This is not a property of the physical system and seems to be mitigated if we use volume-preserving architectures.

-## A note on parameter-dependent equations
+## A Note on Parameter-Dependent Equations

 In the example presented here, training data was generated by varying the initial condition of the system, specifically
 ```math